Everyone needs Kanbanfor1

 Since one of my clients have provided a Kanbanfor1 board in each of their meeting rooms, the use of the Lean coffee meeting format has sky-rocketed!

-If you’d like to learn more about the Lean Coffee concept check out this 2-minute video or the official Lean Coffee website.
+If you’d like to learn more about the Lean Coffee concept check out the official Lean Coffee website.

 I have seen various approaches to clearing out "Done" stickies.
 While some people just throw them away at the end of each week, others keep them and use them as a record of what they’ve done.